nchandler-smith/beginning-cpp/section15-challenge/README.md

 Uses default account name and balance if none specified

 ### Deposit
-Returns false if amount is valid, i.e. > 0.
+Returns false if amount is invalid, i.e. < 0.
 Else returns true and adds amount to balance.

 ### Withdraw
-Returns false if _balance - amount < 0_.
+Returns false if remaining balance is invalid. _balance - amount < 0_.
 Else returns true and subtracts amount from balance.

 ### Get Balance
 Returns balance in account.